 – Tablet: Some parents might be against them, but if used smartly and for short periods, they are great for kids to play and read.
 Don’t forget the cables and chargers!
 If you have young kids, add a good protective case!

 – Travel journal: Kids love to keep the memories of their trips and travel journals are a good way to do so.
-Some journals come with blank pages for kids to draw and glue memories, such as leaves or the ticket to Knossos Palace!
-Once back home, they can print and stick pictures too.
+Some journals come with blank pages for kids to draw and glue memories, such as leaves or the entrance ticket to Knossos Palace!
+Once back home, they can print and stick pictures on it too.

 – Backpack: Gather an extra jumper, their sunglasses, a hat, their favorite snacks, and put everything in a small backpack.
 Go for a washable model that’s also lightweight.
 This convenient, no-frills Amazon model is perfect.
 It’s cheap, easy to clean, and with a compartment for their electronics.